adielcristo/symfony-doc-pt-br/components/http_kernel.rst

 Every HTTP web interaction begins with a request and ends with a response.
 Your job as a developer is to create PHP code that reads the request information (e.g. the URL) and creates and returns a response (e.g. an HTML page or JSON string).
-This is a simplified overview of the request workflow in Symfony applications:
+This is a simplified overview of the request-response lifecycle in Symfony applications:

 #.
 The **user** asks for a **resource** in a **browser**;
 #.
 The **browser** sends a **request** to the **server**;